-- Focus on programs that serve students older than grade 2, especially literacy programs for students in grades 6-12.
-It is vital to ensure that tutoring programs are available (and accessible) to support students in the upper grades and that these programs are subjected to the same rigorous expectations (and evaluation) as those that provide tutoring to younger students. - Focus on results for key student groups, such as special education students with IEPs and multilingual learners.
+- Focus on programs that serve students older than grade 2, especially math and literacy programs for students in grades 6-12.
+It is vital to ensure that tutoring programs are available (and accessible) to support students in the upper grades and that these programs are subjected to the same rigorous expectations (and evaluation) as those that provide tutoring to younger students. - Focus on results for key student groups, such as students with individualized education plans (IEPs), multilingual learners, and economically disadvantaged students.
 Serving students who may need tutoring services the most means making sure tutoring programs work for those particular students.